DvirYadai/Todo-List-Project/README.md

 In this readme i will introduce you to my project and show you the functionalities of my website.

+**Note** that this is a backend branch and the website will work only with my Backend server project running, link to the backend [repo](https://github.com/DvirYadai/Backend-Restful-API)

 - link to my [repo](https://github.com/DvirYadai/pre-course-2021-final-boilerplate)

 - link to the [website](https://dviryadai.github.io/pre-course-2021-final-boilerplate/src/)